Cartagena's Spanish colonial architecture and Caribbean breezes charm all who enter her fortified walls.

 Internet Access: No free wi-fi.
 There may be internet shops open during regular business hours.

-Cartagena's main bus station is 6km from the city center, and offers regional and long range buses to destinations around the country.
+Cartagena's central bus station is 6km from the city center and offers regional and long-range buses to destinations around the country.

 When leaving the city, you can usually show up and find a bus departing within a few hours for wherever you're headed, especially if it's another major city such as Bogota or Medellin.

-The exception is national holidays such as Semana Santa in April and the month of December, when larger number of Colombians are taking vacations.
+The exception is national holidays such as Semana Santa in April and the month of December when more significant numbers of Colombians are taking vacations.